Ki Tavo: Deuteronomy chapter 26

+The Mishnah taught that one could properly make the recitation regarding the first fruits only in Hebrew.
+The Mishnah noted that Deuteronomy 26:5 says regarding the first fruits recitation, "And you shall speak and say before the Lord your God," using words like those that Deuteronomy 27:14 uses in the discussion of the blessings and curses, "And the Levites shall speak and say."
+The Mishnah reasoned that as with the blessings and curses, the Levites spoke in Hebrew, so too the first fruits recitation needed to be in Hebrew.

 Originally, all who knew how to recite would recite, while those unable to do so would repeat after the priest.
 But when the number of pilgrims declined, it was decided that all pilgrims would repeat the words after the priest.